Оyster mushroom disease with photo and descriptions of defects

 Moldy oyster mushrooms

-Why is there mold on these mushrooms?
+Why did mold appear on these mushrooms?

 White fuzz on mushroom